mattihicks/mattihicks-portfolio/international-research.md

         <img src="../assets/images/customer_journey_example.jpg"/>
         <p></p>
         <p></p>
         <p>2.
-I collaborated with the product owner as this research directly impacts the <span style="font-family:GT-Walsheim-Medium">product roadmap</span>; we've uncovered multiple product opportunities for 2019, and most likely beyond.</p>
+I collaborated with the product owner as this research directly impacted the <span style="font-family:GT-Walsheim-Medium">product roadmap</span>; we uncovered multiple product opportunities for 2019, and most likely beyond.</p>
         <p>3. <span style="font-family:GT-Walsheim-Medium">Feature and content improvements</span> were put in planning, development, or testing stages, including providing more information about what the student will experience as well as an increased emphasis on authenticity in the product.</p>
       </div>
     </div>